Flute Ensemble Texas Tour and Fundraiser

 Flute Ensemble

-‘It’s an incredible opportunity with a chance to grow my experience and learn from inspirational flautists.
-It’s also a really amazing chance to experience another part of the world and meet new people.”
+‘It was an incredible opportunity with a chance to learn from inspirational flautists.
+It was also a really amazing chance to experience another part of the world and meet new people.”
 Tiffany Brisbane.

 flute ensemble

-The annual National Flute Association Convention is four full days of flute performances, masterclasses, competitions, and workshops.
-With thousands of flutists in attendance, it is a once-a-year opportunity to hear world premiere performances and learn from favourite flautists.
-Attending the Convention will inspire and motivate our students, but they need your financial support.
+The annual National Flute Association Convention was four full days of flute performances, masterclasses, competitions, and workshops.
+With thousands of flutists in attendance, it was a once-a-year opportunity to hear world premiere performances and learn from favourite flautists.

 flute ensemble